initbiz/initbiz.github.io/letsrent/index.md

         ],
     ];

-Using the codes from the variable, `RentableList` component will look for the attribute in the query string (GET) and enable them in scope if the value is proper.
+Using the codes from the variable, the `RentableList` component will look for the attribute in the query string (GET) and enable them in scope if the value is proper.

 For every filter you should also define method get options method like so: